 Use Performance Reviews to Advance Your Career

-The professionals who extract the most career development value from performance reviews are the ones who arrive driving the conversation rather than waiting to be assessed.
-This means preparing a written self-assessment that is honest about both strengths and development areas, not a promotional document, bringing specific development objectives connected to your personal development plan, bringing examples of stretch work you have done or are seeking to do, and asking explicitly about the capabilities the organisation will most value from you in the next 12 to 24 months.
+The professionals who extract the most value arrive prepared.
+They bring a written self-assessment that is honest about strengths and development areas.
+It is not a promotional document.
+They bring specific development objectives connected to their personal development plan.
+Professionals also bring examples of stretch work they have done or are seeking to do.
+They ask explicitly about capabilities the organisation will value in the next 12 to 24 months.

-The development conversation questions that produce the most useful career development input in a performance review context are: what capabilities do you believe would make me significantly more effective in this role and beyond it?
-What opportunities within the organisation would develop those capabilities?
-What is your honest assessment of the gap between my current capability and what would be required for the next level of responsibility?
-These questions are direct, forward-looking, and signal that you are serious about development in a way that generic ambition statements do not.
+Three questions produce the most useful development input in a performance review.
+What capabilities would make me significantly more effective in this role and beyond it?
+Similarly, What opportunities within the organisation would develop those capabilities?
+What is the honest gap between my current capability and the next level of responsibility?
+These questions are direct and forward-looking.
+They signal serious intent in a way generic ambition statements do not.

-When a manager does not engage substantively with development conversations, which is common in performance review processes that are designed primarily as administrative exercises rather than developmental ones, the appropriate response is to seek development input from other stakeholders: a skip-level manager, a mentor, a respected senior colleague, or a professional association committee member who can provide an external perspective on your development priorities.
-The information is available.
-It requires knowing where to seek it when the obvious channel does not provide it.
+Some managers do not engage substantively with development conversations.
+This is common when performance reviews are designed as administrative exercises rather than developmental ones.
+The appropriate response is to seek input elsewhere.
+A skip-level manager, mentor, or respected senior colleague can help.
+A professional association member can provide an external perspective.
+The development information you need is available.
+It requires knowing where to look when the obvious channel falls short.

 Use Professional Associations to Grow Your Career in Australia